lpewton/stock-controller/README.md

 ### Colors and design:
 Since this is a practical site that is not available to all users the design was very minimalistic.
 The colors for the shop have been added in the heading and the rest are basic colors to alert the user of relevant information.

-For instance, in the ingredients page if an ingredient is about to run out (there is less than 1000g or 1000 mililiters of it left) the ingredient will display as red.
-If it's beginning to run out it will be displayed in yellow and if there is a comfortble quantity of this ingredient it will be shown in green.
+For instance, if an ingredient is about to run out (there is less than 1000g or 1000 mililiters of it left) the ingredient will display as red.
+If it's beginning to run out it will be displayed in yellow and if there is a comfortable quantity of this ingredient it will be shown in green.

 ### User Stories:
 The Agile methodology has been used during this app’s creation.
 This has been done by having biweekly meetings with the shop manager, addressing their needs and using the to create user stories.
 All these user stories have come directly from the manager and their needs.
 They can be found below: